juga0/torguts/02-dataflow.md

 The rest is a matter of details.

+[XXX: Can we have a diagram or two that shows how connections, channels, circuitmuxes etc. are related?
+Some ASCII art is fine.]

 ### Connections and buffers: reading, writing, and interpreting. ###

 At a low level, Tor's networking code is based on "connections".
 Each